-2.18 Character Area 1: Uxbridge Road Corridor (including application site) The key characteristics of this area are listed below:
+2.18 Character Area 1: Uxbridge Road Corridor (including application site)

 - Intensity of development: Along this section of Uxbridge Road there is a higher density of development, with higher building heights and larger footprints, compared to other sections of the route - Landscape character and street trees: A strong green and tree-lined section - Wide dual carriage way, with separated north and south side - A busy area with many people and vehicles using the road as an important transport connection.
 Also, visually busy with traffic and business signs - A mixture of uses fronting on to road, including retail, residential, car showroom, self-storage, hotel, convenience shops, religious centres etc. - Active frontages forming part of the public realm, providing shops and services for local residents